 We think most parents are the best judge of this.
 You will have seen how your kids react to upsetting things in the past.
 Be advised the experience IS very emotionally charged.
 It is a somber and intense mood in the Museum and you can’t hide from what you are experiencing.
 If your child is likely to react negatively to that sort of thing it may be best to wait until they are older

-Children who are into their teens should be fine.
-Assuming they are not too easily upset.
-We think as kids get older it’s important to educate them on these sort of things and as such, the trip would be very beneficial.
+Children who are in their teens should be fine, assuming they are not too easily upset.
+We think as kids get older it’s important to educate them on these sorts of things and as such, the trip would be very beneficial.
 They might get upset at times but that is not necessarily a bad thing, we see many adults getting upset, it is a pretty upsetting experience.

 The Museum and its artifacts bring this all home very clearly and after a visit here only the most deranged conspiracy nut would question otherwise.
 This is why places like this are so important so people cannot just decide on their own narrative and ignore the indisputable evidence that is here for all to see.

 This doesn’t completely rule out all the possible conspiracy theories, there are plenty of them that don’t preclude the actual loss of the towers and the 2977 people.
 But we don’t think this is the place to go into that.
 The Museum and Memorial are here as a tribute to the lost.

 We really feel the National September 11 Memorial and Museum is one of New Yorks’s most important attractions.
 The attacks of September 11th, 2003 are probably the most significant event of the 21st Century so far.
 And the cost of 2977 lives deserves something very special to remember them.
 The Memorial and Museum are fitting tributes and one of New York’s must-visits.